frankhereford/airflow/README.md

 * check for key on the other side of the webhook
   * makes a great demo of the 1pw integration and rotation
 * disable the examples in production
+  * do we want these on in dev?